Prosecution rests in Michael Jackson doctor trial

 | LOS ANGELES

-LOS ANGELES Prosecutors rested their case against Michael Jackson's doctor on Monday after nearly four weeks of testimony intended to prove he was responsible for the pop star's death.
+LOS ANGELES Prosecutors rested their case against Michael Jackson's doctor on Monday after nearly four weeks of testimony and evidence against the man accused of involuntary manslaughter in the pop star's death.

-The last of 33 prosecution witnesses in the involuntary manslaughter trial of Dr. Conrad Murray was anesthesiology expert Dr. Steven Shafer, who wrapped five days on the witness stand by telling jurors Murray should not have given Jackson the anesthetic propofol as a sleep aid.
+The final witness to testify for prosecutors in the trial of Dr. Conrad Murray was Dr. Steven Shafer.
+He told the jury Murray never should have given Jackson the powerful anesthetic propofol as a sleep aid at home and called Murray's treatment a "pharmacological 'Never-Never Land.'"

-"There's very little, almost no precedent for this level of propofol exposure," Shafer said.
-Medical examiners found that Jackson died from an overdose of propofol combined with sedatives.

-Shafer said it was in some ways difficult to analyze the singer's death because it was so unusual.

 Murray has admitted giving Jackson propofol, the key drug that caused the "Thriller" singer's overdose, but defense attorneys have argued that Jackson gave himself an extra, fatal dose of the drug when Murray was absent.